michen00/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist

-- [ ] I have squashed my commits into a single one with a message that aligns with the contributing guidelines
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas